Aaron Douglas (artist): Legacy

 Aaron Douglas pioneered the African-American modernist movement by combining aesthetic with ancient African traditional art.
 He set the stage for future African-American artists to utilize elements of African and African-American history alongside racial themes present in society.

-In 2007, the Spencer Museum of Art organized an exhibition called Aaron Douglas: African-American Modernist.
+In 2007, the Spencer Museum of Art organized an exhibition titled Aaron Douglas: African-American Modernist.
 It was held in Lawrence, Kansas, at the Spencer Museum of Art between September 8 to December 2, 2007, and traveled to the Frist Center for the Visual Arts in Nashville, Tennessee, from January 18 to April 13, 2008.
 It was then on display at the Smithsonian American Art Museum in Washington, D.C,. between May 9 and August 3, 2008.
 Finally, it traveled to the Schomburg Center for Research in Black Culture in New York, New York, from August 30 to November 30, 2008.
-An exhaustive catalog of this exhibition was put together through collaboration between Spencer Museum of Art and The University of Kansas, and is entitled Aaron Douglas: African American Modernist.
+An exhaustive catalog of this exhibition was put together through collaboration between Spencer Museum of Art and The University of Kansas, with the title Aaron Douglas: African American Modernist.

-Douglas' work was featured in the 2015 exhibition We Speak: Black Artists in Philadelphia, 1920s-1970s at the Woodmere Art Museum.
+Douglas's work was featured in the 2015 exhibition We Speak: Black Artists in Philadelphia, 1920s-1970s at the Woodmere Art Museum.

 In 2016, with the opening of the National Museum of African American History and Culture, an archive of artworks created by or having to do with Aaron Douglas became available on their website.
 Users can access the full references of these pieces of art to determine the creation date, subject of the art, and its current residence.